mdarche/maker-ui/README.md

 ## Hooks

-If you prefer to build your own toggles or access theme options from child themes or custom components, you can use the following hooks:
+If you prefer to build your own layout components or access theme options from child themes, you can use the following hooks:

 - useOptions
 - useMenu